serby/yonder/README.md

         }
       }

-For a page that has been split like so:
+For a window that has been split like so:

       +----------------+
       |       |        |